guykisel/inline-plz/DEVELOPMENT.md

 ```

-# Intgrating with Code Review Tools
+# Integrating with Code Review Tools

 See `/guykisel/inline-plz/tree/master/inlineplz/interfaces` for more information.